EE2dev/dataViz_meetup/covid-19/README.md

 The data file has been manually collected from the Bayerisches Landesamt für Gesundheit und Lebensmittelsicherheit (LGL) which is the official source for reporting Covid-19 cases in the state of Bavaria.
 Each row corresponds to one day starting with March 25th, 2020 which is the first day, the LGL published corona related fatalities.
 The first column **Datum** is a date (string) in the format ("25.3.2020").
 The second column **_gesamt** ist the total count of cases per day.
 The third column **_unbekannt** are cases which could not be assigned to a district by the LGL.
 Each column (from column 4 onwards) represents a district (*Landkreis* or a *kreisfreie Stadt*) in Bavaria.
 Each value depicts the published number of fatalities in that *Landkreis*.
 The separator is a "," (comma).

 Note:
+- limited testing and challenges in the attribution of the cause of death means that the number of confirmed deaths may not be an accurate count of the true number of deaths from COVID-19
 - in few cases the number of deaths go down from one day to the other.
 Presumably, this happens mainly when a case has been assigned to the wrong *Landkreis* or *kreisfreie Stadt* before.
 Alternatively, a correction took place.
 - this dataset is updated regularly (augmented by new cases)